ninapavlich/sitetest/README.md

 ```

 **credentials** allow you to integrate with third party tools for tests and notification.
 Result notifications are sent to slack.
 Test results are uploaded to Amazon S3.
 Google Pagespeed is run on each URL for "Full" tests; only the API_KEY is needed for that.
-Browserstack screenshots are not fully implemented due to the high cost of API access.
 ```python
 credentials = {
     "slack":{